-The power profiles of the restrained biarticular and monoarticular devices have a resemblance to the ideal devices similar to the torque profiles.
-The biarticular hip actuator has mostly a similar power trajectory for the hip in both load conditions with considerably lower magnitude for all optimal devices where this magnitude difference is more substantial during mid-stance and initial swing to mid-swing phases; while the knee actuator has a high correlation with the ideal actuator, the loading response and mid-stance phases of the constrained knee actuator is different with the ideal actuator like the torque profile.
-The constrained monoarticular hip actuator has a high variation within optimal devices, and most of the optimal configurations have their unique power profile; nevertheless, the optimal devices with the highest peak torque limitations have a close resemblance to the ideal device.
-In contrast to the hip actuators, the power trajectories of the knee actuator in both load conditions are similar to the ideal device with a difference during the pre-swing to mid-swing phases where the peak power consumption occurs about the toe-off in the constrained knee actuators.
+The power profiles of the restrained biarticular and monoarticular devices resembled those of the ideal devices, similar to the torque profiles.
+The biarticular hip actuator had mostly a similar power trajectory for the hip in both load conditions with considerably lower magnitude for all optimal devices where this magnitude difference is more substantial during mid-stance and initial swing to mid-swing phases.
+While the knee actuator had a high correlation with the ideal actuator, the loading response and mid-stance phases of the constrained knee actuator was different from the ideal actuator, like the torque profile.
+The constrained monoarticular hip actuator had a high variation within optimal devices, and most of the optimal configurations had their unique power profile; nevertheless, the optimal devices with the highest peak torque limitations had a close resemblance to the ideal device.
+In contrast to the hip actuators, the power trajectories of the knee actuator in both load conditions were similar to those of the ideal device with a difference during the pre-swing to mid-swing phases when the peak power consumption occurs about the toe-off in the constrained knee actuators.

-The power and torque profiles of optimal biarticular and monoarticular devices reveal that although the optimal monoarticular exoskeletons have a lower energy consumption comparing to the optimal biarticular devices, the variation of the torque and power profiles within optimal configurations of the monoarticular device is higher than biarticular devices and load condition of the subjects can considerably affect the profiles of assistive actuators.
+The power and torque profiles of optimal biarticular and monoarticular devices reveal that although the optimal monoarticular exoskeletons have a lower energy consumption compared to the optimal biarticular devices, the variation of the torque and power profiles within optimal configurations of the monoarticular device is higher than that of biarticular devices and the load condition of the subjects can considerably affect the profiles of assistive actuators.
 These variations within optimal monoarticular devices indicate that achieving a generalized design and control policies for assisting subjects in different load conditions, different actuation, and battery life limitations would be genuinely challenging with monoarticular exoskeletons.

-We conducted comparisons between devices and load conditions to analyze the torque and power profiles of selected solutions from the Pareto front of devices in different load conditions qualitatively and quantitatively (using root mean square method) in each phase of a gait cycle in \nameref{S4_Appendix} and discussed comprehensively.
-Through these comparisons, we showed that even though two devices can have the same performance on the defined objectives space, they can have different power and torque profiles for delivering the assistance, and these differences also affect the muscle coordination of the assisted subject in which some muscles like rectus femoris and psoas demonstrated slightly different activation profiles.
+We conducted comparisons between devices and load conditions to analyze the torque and power profiles of selected solutions from the Pareto front of devices in different load conditions qualitatively and quantitatively (using a/the root mean square method) in each phase of a gait cycle in \nameref{S4_Appendix} and discussed them comprehensively.
+Through these comparisons, we showed that even though two devices can have the same performance on the defined objectives space, they can have different power and torque profiles for delivering the assistance, and these differences also affect the muscle coordination of the assisted subject in whom some muscles like rectus femoris and psoas demonstrated slightly different activation profiles.
 These comparisons also showed that the biarticular exoskeletons have approximately the same effect on the subjects in different load conditions comparing optimal devices with about the same power consumption.

-\paragraph{Optimal devices effect on the reaction forces and moments} The profiles of reaction forces and moments of subjects assisted by the constrained optimal devices mostly resembled the profiles of reaction forces and moments of subjects assisted by the ideal exoskeletons, and the difference on their maximum suppliable torque did not considerably affect the profiles of the reaction forces and moments.
-The reaction moments and forces at the ankle joint were closely following the profiles of the ideal devices, indicating that the optimal biarticular and monoarticular devices had practically the same effect on the muscles contributing to the reaction loads and moments of the ankle joint as represented in Figure 8 and 9 in \nameref{S3_Appendix}.
+\paragraph{ Effect of optimal devices on the reaction forces and moments} The profiles of reaction forces and moments of subjects assisted by the constrained optimal devices mostly resembled the profiles of reaction forces and moments of subjects assisted by the ideal exoskeletons, and the difference on their maximum suppliable torque did not considerably affect the profiles of the reaction forces and moments.
+The reaction moments and forces at the ankle joint closely followed the profiles of the ideal devices, indicating that the optimal biarticular and monoarticular devices had practically the same effect on the muscles contributing to the reaction loads and moments of the ankle joint, as represented in Figures 8 and 9 in \nameref{S3_Appendix}.
 Similar to the ankle joint, the reaction loads of the hip joint also followed the trajectories of the subjects assisted by the ideal devices.
-Yet, there was a magnitude difference between the ideal and constrained trajectories, especially during the stance phase of a gait cycle, as shown in Figures 10 and 11 in \nameref{S3_Appendix}.
+Nevertheless, there was a magnitude difference between the ideal and constrained trajectories, especially during the stance phase of a gait cycle, as shown in Figures 10 and 11 in \nameref{S3_Appendix}.